teuben/teunix/Env/UMD/vpn.md

 ## Keyring?

-Using the *KDE Wallet* one can bypass the VPN requirements for ssh.
+Another option is *KDE Wallet* for ssh access.
 The equivalent in Gnome is called the Gnome keyring, and for MacOS it should be the Keychain.
 Windows has something called the Credentials Manager.

 ## ssh tunnel